rafaelfigueredog/express-template-app/README.md

 # Express Template App
-This is an opinionated Node.js template app for building scalable and maintainable web applications using [Express](https://expressjs.com/) and [TypeScript](https://www.typescriptlang.org/).
+This is a Node.js template app that comes with a distinct perspective on building scalable and maintainable web applications using [Express](https://expressjs.com/) and [TypeScript](https://www.typescriptlang.org/).

 The project comes preconfigured with the following features: